andrew-paterson/ember-changeset-webforms/test-app/app/templates/docs/basic-usage.md

 Every `formSchema` has formSettings object which defines options for the form as a whole.

-Note that `formName` is required and no two forms rendered ont he same page should have the same name.
+Note that `formName` is required and no two forms rendered on the same page should have the same name.

 In the example above, the following default options are overriden: